Day trips from Marmaris

 As enticing as the lively atmosphere and wonderfully clear water which make the place such a popular destination are, after a few relaxing days of swimming and sunbathing you will be tempted to look for day trips from Marmaris to locations further afield.
 Luckily, there are so many, you will be spoilt for choice.

 A boat trip not to be missed is an outing to Dalyan.
-You'll be channeling Humphrey Bogart or Katherine Hepburn for a few hours, as all the boats that offer river cruises are replicas of the African Queen.
+You'll be channelling Humphrey Bogart or Katherine Hepburn for a few hours, as all the boats that offer river cruises are replicas of the African Queen.

-Expect to see the tombs of the Phrygian kings carved high into the mountain side and nesting places of the loggerhead turtles, while drifting along the reed lined Dalyan river, and having fun in the mud baths near Caunos.
+Expect to see the tombs of the Phrygian kings carved high into the mountainside and nesting places of the loggerhead turtles while drifting along the reed-lined Dalyan river, and having fun in the mud baths near Caunos.
 Don't forget to take your camera and swimsuit.

 2. Cleopatra Island